ES-1085/f2025-ds1-project-f4/README.md

 This project deals with economy and regime.
 Specifically, we inquire on the relationship between countries’ economy and their regime.
 We ask how a country’s economy determines its regime measured in democracy and dictatorship continuum.
 We use regime and economic indicators collected from the Varieties of Democracy (V-Dem) dataset and World Development Indicators (WDI) dataset of the World Bank, respectively.
 V-Dem provides the five indices of democracies, while WDI provides economic indicator measured in GDP per capita.

+(1) How does the region mediate the relationship?
+(2) What historically relevant events one notices that affect both the economy and regime?
+(3) Can it be that the regime determines the economy?

 ## Handout